jtleek/reviews/README.md

 components of the review and "show your work" by providing references, pointing to figures, and putting results in context.

-Your prior belief about 1-3 should start with the assumption that the scientists in question are reasonble people who made efforts to be correct, thorough, transparent, and not exaggerate.
+Your prior belief about 1-3 should start with the assumption that the scientists in question are reasonable people who made efforts to be correct, thorough, transparent, and not exaggerate.
 You may adjust your prior if the paper was submitted to a journal that you and your colleagues have never heard of, or if you are asked to review a paper far outside of your expertise (legit journals try not to do this), or if the claims are so extreme